*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Although many people think you have to draw every turn you take similar to a card game, that is not true.
 Rummikub is designed for the players to only draw a tile if they are unable to play on the board anywhere or are unable to get “out”.

 If you want to know how to play Rummikub, you will want to keep reading this article.
-If you are in need of a new Rummikub game or want to get the 6 person one you can find them by clicking here.

 You can also watch this video below to learn all about the game of Rummikub.